 An easy and quick way to develop leaders and relationships is to play Something in Common.
-This activity encourages remote teammates to learn about others and communicate effectively.
+This online leadership activity encourages remote teammates to learn about others and communicate effectively.

 To play Something in Common, break up your team into smaller groups of three or four members.
 In breakout rooms, have participants find the three things that they have in common.
 These traits should ideally be unique qualities.
 For example, a group might find they love baking sourdough bread, hate apples, and know how to knit.
 If needed, then you can set parameters on categories, like not allowing movies, food, or books.

 16. Surprising Leadership

 Inspiring leaders are everywhere.
 Every day folks have done amazing things, from stopping a robbery to saving a lost pet.
 To organize this activity, ask participants to find an inspiring story of leadership.
 It is best to give team members a day or two notice.
 These stories can be obscure from a local newspaper or have made national headlines.

 During a scheduled Zoom meeting, ask team members to share their stories.
 Be sure to encourage participants to discuss why the tale was motivational.
 After the story, teammates can discuss what they learned from the story and brainstorm how to apply those lessons to work scenarios.
 This event encourages folks to think about what makes a good leader and consider different leadership styles.
 The exercise also sharpens communication skills.

 Trust in the workplace is essential.
 Every interaction between employees can charge or deplete their trust battery.
 An important activity in virtual teams is having participants charge their trust batteries.